The Physics-Informed Neural Network Gravity Model: Generation III: Background

+While the mascon model offers an efficient alternative to the polyhedral model, it becomes inaccurate when evaluated near individual mascons~\cite{tardivelLimitsMasconsApproximation2016}.
+Hybrid mascon models offer a more accurate alternative --- representing each mascon with a low fidelity spherical harmonic model --- but this incorporates additional complexity in their regression and remains prone to the same challenges of the traditional mascon and spherical harmonic models~\cite{wittickMixedmodelGravityRepresentations2019}.

-\subsection{Other Analytic Models}
+\subsubsection{Other Analytic Models}

-Additional analytic models have been proposed which attempt to bypass some of the challenges faced by the popular spherical harmonic and polyhedral models.
 The ellipsoidal harmonic model follows a similar approach to that of spherical harmonics but uses ellipsoidal harmonic basis functions instead~\cite{romainEllipsoidalHarmonicExpansions2001}.
-This choice allows for a tighter bounding ellipsoid about the body than spherical harmonics, minimizing the region in which the model could potentially diverge.
-Despite this, the divergence remains a possibility inside the bounding ellipsoid and the model still suffers from the same challenges in representing discontinuity with periodic basis functions.

-Alternatively, the interior spherical harmonic model inverts the classical spherical harmonic formulation and can model a local region whose boundary intersects only one point on the surface of the body~\cite{takahashiSurfaceGravityFields2013}.
+This yields a smaller region in which the model could diverge; however, it still struggles to model discontinuity with its periodic basis functions.
+The interior spherical harmonic model inverts the spherical harmonic formulation and can model a local region whose boundary intersects only one point on the surface of the body~\cite{takahashiSurfaceGravityFields2013}.
 This model maintains stability down to that single point making it valuable for precise landing operations; however, the solution becomes invalid on any other point on the surface and outside of the corresponding local sphere.
-The interior spherical Bessel gravity model expands on this theme, using bessel functions rather than spherical harmonics, and is able to achieve a wider region of validity.
-However, this comes at the expense of cumbersome analytics and retains some of the challenges of using harmonic basis functions to capture discontinuity~\cite{takahashiSmallBodySurface2014}.
+Finally, the interior spherical Bessel gravity model expands upon the interior model but uses Bessel functions rather than spherical harmonics to achieve a wider region of validity.
+This model comes with added analytic complexity and can also struggle to capture discontinuous features efficiently~\cite{takahashiSmallBodySurface2014}.

-In contrast to harmonic models, mascon gravity models distribute a set of point mass elements within a body whose sum can form a global representation of the gravity field~\cite{mullerMasconsLunarMass1968}.
-Unfortunately, the accelerations can grow inaccurate at field points near the individual mascons~\cite{tardivelLimitsMasconsApproximation2016}.
-Hybrid mascon models offer a slightly more robust alternative to the pure mascon approach by representing each mascon with a low fidelity spherical harmonic model, but this incorporates additional complexity in regression and remains prone to both challenges of the mascon and spherical harmonic models~\cite{wittickMixedmodelGravityRepresentations2019}.